DataBiosphere/toil/docs/architecture.rst

 The following diagram layouts out the software architecture of Toil.

 .. figure:: toil_architecture.jpg
-    :width: 350px
     :align: center
-    :height: 350px
     :alt: Toil's architecture is composed of the leader, the job store, the worker processes, the batch system, the node provisioner, and the stats and logging monitor.
     :figclass: align-center

-    Figure 1: The basic components of the toil architecture.
-Note the node provisioning is coming soon.
+    Figure 1: The basic components of Toil's architecture.

 These components are described below:
     * the leader: